vasouv/diet-logs/README.md

 - [ ] Some checks in POST, UPDATE, DELETE (if id exists etc)
 - [ ] Test the REST controllers for correct response entity
 - [ ] Error handling and exceptions
+- [ ] Docker Compose file for database